collinbarrett/collinbarrett.github.io/_posts/2017-08-21-joining-shelby-systems.md

 - Designs, develops and implements business applications using the .NET Framework and SQL Server technologies.
 - Independently or as a team member performs programming and analysis work to automate/improve operating processes, capture and report needed information, automate modeling/forecasting routines, etc. using appropriate technology.
-Specific programming/analysis work in Shelby’s financial software (GL, AR/AP, PR, FA, PO).
+Specific programming/analysis work in Shelby's financial software (GL, AR/AP, PR, FA, PO).
 - Recognizes probable interactions of other related programs with the assigned program(s); appropriately adjusts system design/configuration to accommodate existing software and operating environments.
 May modify and adapt existing systems to meet new system requests.